mrbeastmcnasty/Speedup.exe/README.md

-using the following firj should allow all issues or bugs with slow schemas or just want faster ones.
+Using the following firj should allow all issues or bugs with slow schemas or just want faster ones.